 Modules can be connected by moving their input and output connectors close to each other.

-Grab a module by clicking and holding the left mouse button.
-Move the module close to the module with which the connection should be established.
-If the first free fitting connectors are close enough to each other, a stippled preview of the module to be connected and its connection is rendered.
-Release the mouse button to establish the connection.
-The dropped module is automatically positioned at the preview position.
+Grab a module by clicking and holding the left mouse button, then move it close to the module with which the connection should be established.
+If the first free, compatible connectors are close enough, a stippled preview of the module and its connection is rendered.
+Release the mouse button to establish the connection, and the dropped module is automatically positioned at the preview location.

 The same procedure works for connecting a destination module.